bernds/GAPFixFractal/README.md

 ## Limitations

 Among the things currently known to need improvement are:
-- The DEM algorithm fails after a few zoom steps, apparently due to overflows.
-Might need an improvement over plain fix point math.
+- The DEM algorithm works better than in the initial release (thanks Claude!), but still has issues rendering Julia sets near the origin point.
 - There are also overflow issues at higher power variants that lead to some banding in color gradients which are supposed to be smooth.
 - The "Spider" formula doesn't produce quite the same images seen